Suboxone Clinics in Tennessee

 First Step Recovery Centers - Memphis, TN

-First Step Recovery Centers is a suboxone treatment center in Memphis, Tennessee located in the 38104 zip code.
+First Step Recovery Centers is a suboxone treatment center in Memphis, Tennessee situated in the 38104 zip code area.

 Location: 1950 Madison Avenue, Memphis, TN 38104 in Shelby County